TABLEALL

 すし 宮川

-For the love of sushi and an earnest desire to share that with customers, whose comfort and happiness is paramount: Miyakawa presents delicious, approachable sushi shaped by the hands of a chef who has the honor of earning three Michelin stars.
+For the love of sushi and an earnest desire to share that with customers, whose comfort and happiness is paramount: Miyakawa presents delicious, approachable sushi shaped by the hands of a chef who has the honor of earning three stars.
 With a focus on the innate flavors and umami in ingredients, Miyakawa’s genuine manner and delectable sushi justify a trip to Hokkaido.

 Miyakawa was one of the first of many high-end restaurants to take up residence in Maruyama, Sapporo.
 As you open the door into this quiet and highly atmospheric place, the rich scent of hinoki Japanese cypress fills your senses and leads you into a pristine space with an L-shaped counter of single plank hinoki seating eight.
 The culmination of the chef’s study of restaurants throughout his illustrious career, this exclusive space is just as Chef Miyakawa hoped it would be.
 Persimmon wood inlaid in the counter in the shape of leaves is a beautiful natural accent, so real you almost feel like you can pick one up.